 - Building a captive network of ideal prospects you can engage repeatedly

-- Publishing and sharing credible content tailored to your ideal customer’s specific business challenges (low hanging fruit that few sales and marketing teams actually do)
+- Publishing and sharing credible content tailored to your ideal customer’s specific business challenges (this is low hanging fruit that few sales and marketing teams actually do)

 The majority of engagement on LinkedIn occurs 1-to-1 between individuals, in the form of Articles, Updates, SlideShares and direct messages.